Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_omm/guide.en-gb.md

 ## Objective

 [OVH Mail Migrator](/links/web/omm) is a tool created by OVHcloud to meet the need for reversibility.
 It allows you to migrate your email accounts to your OVHcloud email addresses or an external email service.
-The process supports different types of content, such as emails, contacts, calendars, and tasks, provided they are compatible with your email addresses.
+The process supports different types of content, such as emails, contacts, calendars, and tasks, provided they are compatible with your email accounts.

 **Learn how to migrate your email accounts to OVHcloud using our OVH Mail Migrator tool.**

 ## Requirements

-- Have an external email service or one from OVHcloud, such as a [Zimbra](/links/web/zimbra), [Exchange](/links/web/emails), [E-mail Pro](/links/web/email-pro) offer, or MX Plan (via the MX Plan offer alone or included in a [OVHcloud web hosting offer](/links/web/hosting)).
+- An external email service or one from OVHcloud, such as a [Zimbra](/links/web/zimbra), [Exchange](/links/web/emails), [E-mail Pro](/links/web/email-pro) offer, or MX Plan (via the MX Plan offer alone or included in a [OVHcloud web hosting offer](/links/web/hosting)).
-- Have the credentials for the email accounts you want to migrate (the source email accounts).
+- Login details for the email accounts you want to migrate (the source accounts)
-- Have the credentials for the destination email accounts.
+- Login details for the destination email accounts

 ## Instructions